Bass effects

 A selection of bass effect pedals at a music store.

 Bass effects are electronic effects units that are designed for use with an electric bass and a bass amplifier, or for an upright bass and a bass amp or PA system.
 Bass effects are commonly available in stompbox-style pedals, which are metal or plastic boxes with a foot-operated pedal switch or button which turns the effect on and off.
 Most pedals also have knobs to control the tone, volume and effect level.
 Some bass effects are available in 19" rackmount units, which can be mounted in a road case.
 As well, some bass amplifiers have built-in effects, such as compression, overdrive or chorus.
+Darkglass Electronics is one notable example of a manufacturer specifically tailored towards bass players.

 Fuzz

 By the mid- to late-1960s, some bands listed "fuzz bass" in addition to "electric bass" on their album credits.
 Album or performance credits for fuzz bass can be found from every decade since.

 In the 1960s and early 1970s fuzz bass was associated with psychedelic music, progressive rock, and psychedelic soul/funk styles.
 Created by a small and usually simple electronic circuit, fuzz bass tended to be a "warmer", "smoother", and "softer" overdrive-type sound caused by soft, symmetrical clipping of the audio signal which "round[ed] off the signal peaks" them and filtered out the harsher high harmonics.

 In the 1990s and 2000s, fuzz bass was also used by indie and alternative rock bands.